-Materials and methods
+2. Materials and methods

-Plutella xylostella larvae were collected from the infested cabbage field at the Department of Plant Protection, Faculty of Agricultural Sciences, Aligarh Muslim University, Aligarh, India.
+Plutella xylostella larvae were collected from an infested cabbage crop at the Department of Plant Protection, Faculty of Agricultural Sciences, Aligarh Muslim University, Aligarh, India.
 They were placed in three separate rearing glass jars (15 × 21 cm), provided fresh cabbage, cauliflower, and red cabbage leaves for feeding in each jar, and kept at a constant temperature and relative humidity of 26 ± 2°C and 65 ± 5% RH, with a photoperiod of 14:10 (L:D) in the department laboratory.
-The full-grown larvae were relocated from rearing glass jars to other glass jars walled by blotting paper for pupation.
+The fully grown larvae were relocated from rearing glass jars to other glass jars walled by blotting paper for pupation.
 Emerged adults were placed in rearing glass jars (15×21 cm) with a 10% honey solution-soaked cotton swab for feeding and glued zig-zag paper strips on the jar wall for resting and egg-laying.
 Rearing glass jars were covered by muslin cloths with the help of a rubber band.

 For the life table studied, three hundred eggs were obtained from stock of each brassica host (cabbage, cauliflower, and red cabbage) and placed in three plastic containers (400 ml), each containing 100 eggs for the replications, total of 9 plastic containers required.
 Hatched and unhatched eggs were counted, and first instar larvae were put into glass jars (1 liter) with fresh cabbage, cauliflower, and red cabbage leaves, each containing 50 larvae.
 Fresh leaves were provided every day until pupation.
 Dead larvae were recorded and removed from glass jars every 24 hours, while abnormal pupae were counted and eliminated.
 Normal pupae were collected and stored in another glass jar until they emerged.
 One male and one female were placed in a separate glass jar to examine fecundity and made a batch of ten pairs and replicated three times.
 Eggs laid by a female are counted every day till death.
 An average number of eggs and total eggs laid by females per day were then estimated.
 As a result, the life table was constructed using the (Deevey, 1947) and (Southwood, 1978) methods.

-Age-specific life table parameters were determined by using the formulae: x = age in days, lx = number of surviving at the beginning noted in the ‘x’ column, dx = number of dying within age interval stated in the ‘x’ column, ex = expectation of life or mean life remaining for individuals of age x, ex =Tx/lx, Lx = number of individuals alive between age x and x + 1, Lx =1x+1 (x+1)/2, Tx = total number of individuals of x age units beyond the age x, Tx =lx + (lx + 1) + (lx + 2) ....................+ lw., where, lw = last age interval., mx = average number of eggs laid/female in each age interval assuming 50:50 sex ratio and computed as mx = Nx / 2 where, Nx was total natality/female offspring in each age.
+The following formulas were used to calculate age-specific life table parameters: x = age in days, lx = number of surviving at the beginning noted in the ‘x’ column, dx = number of dying within age interval stated in the ‘x’ column, ex = expectation of life or mean life remaining for individuals of age x, ex =Tx/lx, Lx = number of individuals alive between age x and x + 1, Lx =1x+1 (x+1)/2, Tx = total number of individuals of x age units beyond the age x, Tx =lx + (lx + 1) + (lx + 2) ....................+ lw., where, lw = last age interval., mx = average number of eggs laid/female in each age interval assuming 50:50 sex ratio and computed as mx = Nx / 2 where, Nx was total natality/female offspring in each age.

 Population parameters were also calculated: net reproductive rate (Ro) = lx.mx, mean length of generation (Tc) = ∑x.lx / lx.mx, intrinsic rate of increase (rm) = loge Ro/Tc, for an accurate estimate of rm (Birch, 1948) introduced some approximate to the method to minimize the experimental error in the formula suggested by (Lotka, 1925) as: ∑erm lx.mx.dx = 1, e.rm lx mx = 1 (Birch, 1948), potential fecundity (Pf) = ∑ mx, doubling time (DT) = loge2 / rm.